Over a million players have tried Grounded, and the first update is coming

 Brennecke also announced that the game will get updates monthly.
 "The first monthly update is scheduled for August 27th, so stay tuned for more information about that update," he said.

 Grounded was released this week, and it's clearly struck home with more than a few people.
-The game is standard survival fare, but instead of a person trapped in some wilderness you're a child shrunk to the size of an ant.
-Our Christopher Livingston wrote in his piece about the game that "there's something great about every day objects not just existing in the world but having a new significance because you're so very small.
+The game is standard survival fare, but instead of an adult trapped in some wilderness you're a child shrunk to the size of an ant.
+Our Christopher Livingston wrote that "there's something great about every day objects not just existing in the world but having a new significance because you're so very small.
 Finding a discarded and empty soda can isn't just a visual gimmick: you can build a base inside it and live within its protective aluminum walls."
 You can read more of his thoughts here.

 Grounded is available for PC on Xbox Game Pass to buy, or as part of the subscription service, and on Steam for $30.